G4ston/web-scraping/README.md

 # web-scrapping
-It is a webscrapping model that takes information from a website about job offers, applying specific filters and saving the information in notepads.
+Using the BeautifulSoup library, I created a webscrapping model that takes information from timesjobs.com, a job posting website.
+The app allows the user to filter by skills.